gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

         to: "/initial-data"
     });

-    if (process.env.USE_MSW) {
     // Files that includes an import to the "msw" package are included dynamically to prevent adding
     // unused MSW stuff to the application bundles. const requestHandlers = (await import("../mocks/handlers.ts")).requestHandlers;

     runtime.registerRequestHandlers(requestHandlers);
-    }
 }
 ```